hapijs/joi/API.md

 #### `object.pattern(pattern, schema, [options])`

 Specify validation rules for unknown keys matching a pattern where:
 - `pattern` - a pattern that can be either a regular expression or a **joi** schema that will be tested against the unknown key names.
+Note that if the pattern is a regular expression, for it to match the entire key name, it must begin with `^` and end with `$`.
 - `schema` - the schema object matching keys must validate against.
 - `options` - options settings:
     - `fallthrough` - if `true`, multiple matching patterns are tested against the key, otherwise once a pattern match is found, no other patterns are compared.
 Defaults to `false`.